severalnines/docs/user-guide/deploy-cloud.rst

 There are prerequisites that need to be fulfilled prior to the deployment:

 * A working cloud credential profile on the supported cloud platform.
-See :ref:`Integrations - Cloud Providers`.
+See :ref:`Sidebar - Integrations - Cloud Providers`.
 * If the cloud instance is inside a private network, the network must support auto-assign public IP address.
 ClusterControl only connects to the created cloud instance via public network.

 Under the hood, the deployment process does the following: